jNizM/ahk-scripts-v2/README.md

 - ### FileObject
 	- FileCountLines (Count the number of lines in a text file.)
-	- FileFindWord (Finds a specific word / string in a text file.)
+	- FileFindString (Finds a specific word / string in a text file.)
 	- FileReadLastLines (Read last x lines of a text file.)